-This is a betting strategy where a player bets three units with one going on the number 2, one on 3, and one on 12.
+A 3-way Craps is a betting strategy where a player bets three units, with one going on the number 2, one on 3, and one on 12.

-When players make a bet that the next number rolled will total 2, which is two ones, it’s known as aces.
-This is because in many card games an ace has a low value of 1.
+When players make a bet that the following number rolled will total 2, which is two ones, it’s known as aces.
+The reason is that in many card games, an ace has a low value of 1.

-If the next roll equals 2, 3 or 12, it is called any craps.
-On the come out roll if these numbers appear, it’s known as crapping out.
+If the next roll equals 2, 3, or 12, it is called Any Craps.
+If these numbers appear on the come-out roll, it’s known as crapping out.

-A bet that a player can make on the next number being a 7.
+An Any Seven is a bet a player can make on the number 7.

-The amount of money a player plans on wagering in a given session is known as the action they will give the game.
+The amount of money a player plans on wagering in a given session is known as the Action they will give the game.
 Sometimes it also means the total amount of money on a craps table at a given time in the game.
-When a shooter is running hot, there can be thousands of dollars on the table, even at a low limit game.
+When a shooter runs hot, thousands of dollars can be on the table, even at a low-limit game.

-Beyond the craps table layout, there is blank felt which is known as the apron.
-This is where players will make their odds bet, which will be directly behind their pass line or don’t pass line bet.
+Beyond the craps table layout, there is a blank felt known as the Apron.
+The apron is where players make their odds bet, directly behind their pass line or don’t pass line bet.

-Technically in casinos, the real name for craps is bank craps.
+Technically in casinos, the actual name for craps is bank craps.

 Big 6 Or Big 8

-Players can wager on a 6 or 8 being rolled before the 7 comes up.
-This is generally known as a sucker bet due to the high house edge compared to the same bet a player can make on the same numbers with a place bet.
+Big 6 or Big 8 is when players can wager on a 6 or 8 rolled before the 7 comes up.
+The Big 6 or Big 8 is generally known as a sucker bet due to the high house edge compared to the same bet a player can make on the exact numbers with a place bet.

-Usually located near the stickman, the bowl is where extra dice are kept.
+Usually located near the Stickman, the bowl is where they keep the extra dice.
 Shooters always have the option of picking two dice, usually from a selection of four.
-If a die lands in the bowl when a shooter rolls then it will not count and will be deemed as a no roll by the dealer.
+If a die lands in the bowl when a shooter rolls, it will not count and will be deemed a no-roll by the dealer.

-When a player bets on the number 12 it’s known as a box cars bet due to the resemblance between the six pips on the dice and the box cars on a freight train.
+Placing a bet on the number 12 is known as a Box Cars bet.
+It is called a box cars bet due to the resemblance between the six pips on the dice and the box cars on a freight train.

-A five-unit bet on all the hard ways and the number 11.
+A Buffalo is a five-unit bet on all the hard ways and the number 11.
 It can also mean a bet on all hard ways and the number 7.
 The definition differs depending on where you’re playing.
-This is generally not a good bet based on the odds.
+This type of bet is generally not a good bet based on the odds.

-Paying a commission to the casino of 5% so that you may receive the correct odds on a place bet.
+The Buy Bet is a 5% commission you pay to the casino so that you may receive the correct odds on a place bet.
 A buy bet on a 4 or 10 means the house edge is lowered on that bet by a few percent.
-Depending on the rules of the particular casino you’re playing at, you may be charged a commission when you place the bet initially, or you may only be charged if you end up winning on that bet.
+Depending on the rules of the casino you’re playing at, you’ll pay a commission when you initially place the bet.
+You may only pay the commission if you win on that bet.

 C And E

-One roll bet that players can make on the next number being a craps number or the 11.
-That is a 2, 3, 12, or an 11.
-This is generally considered a sucker bet due to the large house edge.
+Players can make a one-roll bet on the following number being a craps number or the 11.
+That is a 2, 3, 12, or 11.
+C and E is generally considered a sucker bet due to the significant house edge.

-When dice land up against the wall of the craps table they won’t be lying flat and displaying a number clearly.
-This is known as cocked dice.
-When this happens at a craps table the dealer will decide what the resultant number would’ve been if the wall was taken away instantly and the dice were allowed to fall flat.
+When dice land up against the wall of the craps table, they won’t be lying flat and displaying a number.
+This action is known as cocked dice.
+When this happens at a craps table, the dealer will decide what the resultant number would’ve been if the wall was taken away instantly and the dice were allowed to fall flat.

-After the point is established, players can make a come bet which is a virtual pass line bet with the same payout and house edge.
+After players establish the point, they can make a come bet, a virtual pass line bet with the same payout and house edge.

 Come Out Roll

-The first roll by a shooter in a new round in craps is known as the come out roll.
-Players that have bet on the pass line will win if a 7 or 11 is rolled, and they lose if a 2, 3, or 12 is rolled.
-Don’t pass line bets are the opposite except if a 12 is rolled it’s a tie.
-If any other number is rolled then the point is established as that number.
+The first roll by a shooter in a new round in craps is called the Come Out Roll.
+Players that bet on the pass line will win if they roll a 7 or 11 and lose if they roll a 2, 3, or 12.
+Don’t pass line bets are the opposite, except if they roll a 12, it’s a tie.
+If they roll any other number, then the point is established as that number.

-If you’re playing craps online or at a Shoot to Win craps table in a casino, then you’ll have a certain number of credits to play with.
+If you’re playing craps online or at a Shoot to Win craps table in a casino, you’ll have a certain number of credits to use.
 These credits are just a different way of representing the cash you have placed into the machine.
-Quite often you’ll have the option on a game to change the credits display back to cash so you can keep track of what you’re wagering in cash instead of those mysterious credits.
+Quite often, you’ll have the option on a game to change the credits display back to cash so you can keep track of what you’re wagering in cash instead of those mysterious credits.